Online learning tops UK universities' tech wish lists

 - Universities lead the way in public cloud adoption

-The Digital leadership in HE report also sheds light on the progress made by universities in strategic digital transformation with more than half of British universities (53%) having a digital strategy in place while a further 21 percent stated their strategy is integrated with others in the organization.
+The Digital leadership in HE report also sheds light on the progress made by universities in strategic digital transformation with more than half of British universities (53 percent) having a digital strategy in place while a further 21 percent stated their strategy is integrated with others in the organization.

 Digital technologies in higher education

-When it came to the barriers that need to be overcome before digital technologies are embraced at UK universities, organizational culture (70%) was at the top of the list, followed by financial constraints (48%) and a lack of capability or capacity in IT (41%).
+When it came to the barriers that need to be overcome before digital technologies are embraced at UK universities, organizational culture (70 percent) was at the top of the list, followed by financial constraints (48 percent) and a lack of capability or capacity in IT (41 percent).

 In terms of online learning, some higher education digital leaders raised concerns that such tools undermine the worth of a physical campus but almost half (48%) of academic staff have digital tools embedded into their workflows.